directory

 What makes Macbeth a tragic character and saves him from becoming a one-dimensional monster is that he is perpetually conscious of his evil choices.
 He is poignantly aware of the rapid deterioration of his humanity, as we will see in his final and pivotal soliloquy in Act 5.

-For information on the metaphors in this soliloquy and in the play in general, please see my article, Biblical Imagery in Macbeth.
+For information on the metaphors in this soliloquy and in the play in general, please see my article, Biblical Imagery in Macbeth and Figures of Speech in Macbeth.

 For general commentary and line annotations for the whole scene, please click here.